lmorchard/blog.lmorchard.com/posts/2022-06-13-vegas-nerves/index.md

 "Excellent.
 I promise not to turn you into a newt."

-"You'll have to, if this doesn't work.
+"Promise me you will, if this doesn't work.
 That way, I'll have a good excuse to skip this keynote thing."